sap-tutorials/Tutorials/tutorials/hana-cloud-dl-clients-golang/hana-cloud-dl-clients-golang.md

     Notice that the program stops running at the breakpoint that was set.

     Observe the variable values in the leftmost pane.
-Step through code.
+Step through the code.

     ![Breakpoint](GoBreakpoint.png)